 Kevin J. McGinty has served as a director since June 2012.
-He is a retired senior advisor of Peppertree Capital Management, Inc. ("Peppertree"), a private equity fund management firm.
-Prior to founding Peppertree in January 2000, he served as a Managing Director of Primus Venture Partners from 1990 to 1999.
+Mr. McGinty joined the private investment firm Ursula Capital Partners as a special limited partner in 2017.
+He is also a retired senior advisor of Peppertree Capital Management, Inc. ("Peppertree"), a private equity fund management firm from which he retired in 2015.
+Prior to founding Peppertree in January 2000, he served as a managing director of Primus Venture Partners from 1990 to 1999.
 In both organizations, Mr. McGinty was involved in private equity investing, both as a principal and as a limited partner.
 From 1970 to 1990, Mr. McGinty was employed by Society National Bank, now KeyBank, N.A., where in his final position he was an executive vice president.
 Mr. McGinty has over 40 years of experience in the banking and private equity industries, including 20 years as an officer of a bank and 20 years serving in the role of managing director for a variety of private equity firms.
 Mr. McGinty previously served as a director of Marlin Business Services, Inc. (NASDAQ:MRLN) from February 1998 to 2014.
 He also has 25 years of experience serving as a director of privately held companies.
 Mr. McGinty has also held leadership positions with various cultural and community organizations.
 Mr. McGinty received his undergraduate degree in economics from Ohio Wesleyan University and his M.B.A. in finance from Cleveland State University.
-The Board views Mr. McGinty's independence, his banking experience, his experience as a director of other companies and his demonstrated leadership roles in business and community activities as important qualifications, skills and experience for serving as a director.
+The Board views Mr. McGinty's independence, his banking experience, his experience in private equity, capital markets and mergers and acquisitions, as well as his experience as a director of other companies and his demonstrated leadership roles in business and community activities as important qualifications, skills and experience for serving as a director.

 John T. Nesser, III has served as a director since June 2012.
 Since July 2013, Mr. Nesser has served as the co-founder, manager, co-chief executive officer and director of All Coast, LLC ("All Coast").
-Following its acquisition of Hercules Offshore Domestic Liftboat Fleet in July 2013, All Coast owns and operates the largest fleet of liftboats for the offshore oil and gas market in the Gulf of Mexico.
+Following its acquisition of Hercules Offshore Domestic

+Liftboat Fleet in July 2013, All Coast owns and operates the largest fleet of liftboats for the offshore oil and gas market in the Gulf of Mexico.
 Mr. Nesser retired as executive vice president and chief operating officer of McDermott International, Inc. (NYSE:MDR) ("McDermott") in 2011.
 He joined McDermott, a global engineering, procurement, construction and installation company with a focus on the energy industry, as associate general counsel in 1998 and spent over ten years in various senior management roles, including as general counsel, chief administrative officer and chief legal officer.
 Previously, he served as a managing partner of Nesser, King & LeBlanc, a New Orleans law firm, which he co-founded in 1985.
 Mr. Nesser has served as a director of Layne Christensen Company (NASDAQ:LAYN) since August 2013 and is currently the chair of its compensation committee and a member of the audit and nominating and corporate governance committees.
-Mr. Nesser is a member of the Texas and Louisiana Bar Associations and is also a member of the Louisiana State University Law Center Board of Trustees.
-Mr. Nesser's significant prior experience in the roles of chief operating officer and general counsel and his legal and operational backgrounds make a significant contribution to the Board's mix of backgrounds and skills and qualify him to be a director.
+Mr. Nesser is a member of the Texas and Louisiana Bar Associations (inactive) and is also a member of the Louisiana State University Law Center Board of Trustees.
+Mr. Nesser holds a B.S. in Business Administration, majoring in finance, and a J.D. from Louisiana State University.
+We believe that Mr. Nesser's significant prior experience in the roles of chief operating officer and general counsel and his legal, corporate governance and operational backgrounds make a significant contribution to the Board's current mix of skills and experience and qualify him to be a director.